 Second, people who use time wisely . . . underscore their values with the time they spend.
 By acting in accordance with their beliefs, they find fulfillment.
 Failure to identify values leads to a rudderless existence in which a person drifts through life, uncertain as to what they hold dear.
 Clarity of values is like a beacon of light, guiding the way through life’s twists and turns.

 When extended to an organization, values inspire a sense of broader purpose.

 They make work worthwhile.
 In an organization, if vision is the head and mission is the heart, then values are the soul.
 Values endow day-to-day operations and transactions with meaning.

-Third, people who use time wisely, play to their strengths.
+Third, people who use time wisely . . . play to their strengths.
 By doing so, they are most effective.
 People do not pay for average.
-On a scale of one to ten, if your skill level is a two, do not waste substantial time trying to improve since you’ll never grow beyond a four.
-However, if you are a seven in an area, hone the skill, because when you become a nine, you’ve reached a rare level of expertise.
+On a scale of 1 to 10, if your skill level is a 2, do not waste substantial time trying to improve since you’ll never grow beyond a 4.
+However, if you are a 7 in an area, hone the skill, because when you become a 9, you’ve reached a rare level of expertise.